vphnh33/valuableknowledge.tk/content/post/usingcanvatoillustratemoonfeatures.md

 ![Apollo Moon Landing Sites](/img/Apollo-moon-template-with_ST.jpg)

-So your Moon design should have 6 mares, 6 craters, 6 Apollo landing sites, 1 lowland, 1 highland.
-You can download your image here
+Create two more arrows.
+Use 1 arrow to identify a lowland and the other arrow pointing to a highland.
+(Google lunar lowland and highland to see example.)
+Your Moon design should have 20 named items: 6 mares, 6 craters, 6 Apollo landing sites, 1 lowland, 1 highland.

+To download your image from Canva, click on Publish at the top left and click on Download:

 ![canva signup page](/img/canva11.jpg)